 The bulk of this episode rests on the relationship between Al (Ian McShane) and Wu.
-Josh and I consider the dichotomy of extreme racism and mutual respect between these two crime bosses.
+J and I consider the dichotomy of extreme racism and mutual respect between these two crime bosses.
 For my part, I found the interaction to be one of kinship.
-Josh agreed that Al seems to see Wu as his equivalent for the Chinese quarter of Deadwood.
+J agreed that Al seems to see Wu as his equivalent for the Chinese quarter of Deadwood.

 I also posed the idea that this is the first episode the places Al squarely as the protagonist.
 Throughout the episode we see his softer side – particularly with regard to his sympathy for Reverend Smith (Ray McKinnon).
 Smith’s health is rapidly and tragically deteriorating and Al can’t help but feel sorry for him as he remember his brother’s own medical trauma.

 J disagrees that Al is framed as a protagonist this week, but we did at least come to a consensus that Merrick’s (Jeffrey Jones) earnest hunt for friends is wildly endearing.

 Related question: anyone know how we might join “The Ambulators”?

 As always, you can subscribe to our podcast feed (including all episodes of “Hoopleheads”) using iTunes/Google Play.
 You can also copy this link into your RSS reader.
 Alternatively, you can check out the episode online or download it here.
 Happy listening!